 The existing bridge hinders cross-river active transportation due to lack of connectivity, rider unease, safety issues, and bridge lifts.
 The shared use paths on the bridges are about 3.5 to 4 feet wide, which is narrower than current standards and not compliant with the Americans with Disabilities Act.
-Furthermore, the shared use paths are in close proximity to traffic lanes, which increases bicyclist and pedestrian exposure to vehicular traffic, noise and emissions (Exhibit 4).
+Furthermore, the shared use paths are in close proximity to traffic lanes, which increases bicyclist and pedestrian exposure to vehicular traffic, noise and emissions (Error!
+Reference source not found.).
 The bridge facilities are not accessible for all ages and abilities.